 Midway became an "overlay" refuge in 1988, while still under the primary jurisdiction of the Navy.
-With the closure of Naval Air Facility Midway Island in 1993, there began a transition from bullets to birds, a change in mission from national defense to wildlife conservation.
+With the closure of Naval Air Facility Midway Island in 1993, there began a transition in mission from national defense to wildlife conservation.
+In 1996 full jurisdiction was given to the U.S. Fish and Wildlife Service.

 - the last link in a global telegraph system, inaugurated by a message from President Teddy Roosevelt on the Fourth of July, 1903